Alqor-UG/qlued/docs/guides/local_installation.md

 - Obtain the url of the database through connect -> driver -> python and there copy the url.
 - Add the `MONGODB_USERNAME`, `MONGODB_PASSWORD` and `MONGODB_DATABASE_URL` to the `.env` file.

+Finally, you should run `python manage.py test` to see if everything works out.

+!!! note

+    If you did not set up the `sqooler` you are going to get several errors.
+This is due to the fact that `sqooler` will define the backend configurations.
+So try to install it as described [here](https://alqor-ug.github.io/sqooler/) and run the tests again.

 ## Setting up a new dropbox storage
-The jobs for qlue are stored on a dropbox.
+The jobs for `qlued` are stored on a dropbox.
 If you would like to set it up you have to follow these steps (help to improve this description is welcome):

 - Make sure that you have a Dropbox account.
 - Create an app in [app console](https://www.dropbox.com/developers/apps).